code-423n4/2025-06-chainlink/docs/ChainlinkRewardsContractsTechnicalDesign.md

 ### Instant-claim (Base tokens)

 Users can claim the instant-claim tokens as soon as the unlock delay is over.
-Each user’s amount is proportional to their share of the allocations to the project, instant claim token amount \* user allocated amounttotal allocated amount.
+Each user’s amount is proportional to their share of the allocations to the project,

 > $$
 \text { instant claim token amount } * \frac{\text { user allocated amount }}{\text { total allocated amount }}